tensorpack/tensorpack/docs/tutorial/graph.md

 (e.g. training or inference, reuse or not, scope name) for your access.

-Also, to respect variable reuse among multiple calls, use `tf.get_variable()` instead of `tf.Variable` in `_build_graph`, if you need to create and variables.
+Also, to respect variable reuse among multiple calls, use `tf.get_variable()` instead of `tf.Variable` in `_build_graph`, if you need to create any variables.

 ### Build It Manually